aidanbebbington/carpark/README.md

 # Back End

-This solution provides all the pricing calculation functionality as requested by the spec, but there are several more things required to make this production ready.
+This solution provides all the pricing calculation functionality as requested by the spec, but some more time would be required to make it production ready.

-I've opted to create an .NET Core WebAPI because I was hoping to build and Angular front end (more on that below).
-The quickest way to manually test the project is through swagger.
+I've opted to create an .NET Core Web API because I was hoping to build an Angular front end (more on that below).
+The quickest way to manually test the project is through Swagger UI.

 ## System Requiremnts